chikamichi/metamorphosis/README.md

 Metamorphosis provides you with a generic "plugins" system.
-Using Metamorphosis, a module or a class is able to alter and/or extend its original behavior at run-time.
+Using Metamorphosis, a module or a class is able to alter and/or extend its original behavior at run-time, in a standardized, programmer-friendly way.

 Typical use-cases may be:
-- you wrote a tiny yet powerful application, and would like to be able to extend its functionnalities without clutering the code base with loads of specific stuff;
+* you wrote a tiny yet powerful application, and would like to be able to extend its functionnalities without clutering the code base with loads of specific stuff;
-- you wrote your very own CMS and would like your users to be able to write and share some plugins;
+* you wrote your very own CMS and would like your users to be able to write and share some plugins;
-- you are using software someone else wrote and would like to be able to customize your running instance with some very specific features only you care about;
+* you are using software someone else wrote and would like to be able to customize your running instance with some very specific features only you care about;
-- you wrote a script which would gain on being able to alter its behavior at run-time and per-module or even per-class.
+* you wrote a script which would gain on being able to alter its behavior at run-time and per-module or even per-class.

 Let's review a common pattern